flynnGreen/BirdGame/README.md

 To win, collect the millet and advance to the final room!

 All sprites and music created by Flynn Green.

-Built using GameDev2D, an engine built by Professor Bradley Flood for Algonquin College Game Development students.
+Built using GameDev2D, a framework built by Professor Bradley Flood for Algonquin College Game Development students.